 Founded in 2012, Beckett Simonon is a young and ambitious shoe brand, which uses innovative production techniques in order to preserve their vision for ethically handcrafted footwear.

-In this guide, you will discover Beckett Simonon, their history and shoe construction process.
+In this brand review, you will discover Beckett Simonon, their history and shoe construction process.
 Use the menu below to jump ahead:

 - Brand History